 Disparate Impact Monitoring

-If your automated first-round interview process includes any AI evaluation of candidate responses — scoring, ranking, or filtering — you are legally and ethically obligated to monitor that process for disparate impact on protected groups.
-This means tracking advancement rates through the automated stage by demographic group (where candidates have self-disclosed this information), comparing outcomes to your broader applicant pool, and investigating any statistically significant differences.
-Jobuai\’s AI Interview and Notetaker is designed with configurable evaluation criteria and audit-trail documentation to support this monitoring.
+If your automated first-round interview uses AI to score, rank, or filter candidates, you must monitor it for potential bias against protected groups.
+Track advancement rates by demographic group where data is available.
+Compare those results with the overall applicant pool and investigate significant differences.
+Jobuai’s AI Interview and Notetaker is designed with configurable evaluation criteria and audit-trail documentation to support this monitoring.

 Data Privacy and Retention

-Interview recordings, transcripts, and AI-generated evaluations constitute personal data subject to GDPR in Europe, CCPA in California, and similar frameworks in other jurisdictions.
-Your data privacy policy must address: what interview data is collected, how it is stored and for how long, who has access, and how candidates can request deletion.
+Interview recordings, transcripts, and AI-generated evaluations are personal data under GDPR, CCPA, and similar privacy laws.
+Your policy should explain what data you collect, how long you keep it, who can access it, and how candidates can request deletion.
 Define retention periods before implementation — retaining interview data indefinitely is both a privacy risk and an unnecessary liability.

 The First Round Should Be a Quality Gate — Not a Calendar Puzzle